-Cultural and recreational activities and events Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī \boxtimes \boxtimes FireworksUse may be prohibited during periods of elevated fire danger Hunting Campfires and other fire types Use of off-road vehicles - hot exhausts in long grass Access may be restricted during periods of elevated fire danger Mountain biking, horse riding, back country running Access may be restricted during periods of elevated fire danger Camping and tramping Campfires and other fire types Increase in people without knowledge of fire risk or rules
+Cultural and recreational activities and events Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Cultural cooking, e.g. hāngī FireworksUse may be prohibited during high fire danger × HuntingCampfires and other fire types Use of off-road vehicles - hot exhausts in long grass ヘレ Access may be restricted during high fire danger Mountain biking, horse riding, back country running Access may be restricted during high fire danger Camping and tramping Campfires and other fire types Increase in people without knowledge of fire risk or rules

-Special risk zones Special risk zo one Contributes to increased risk of fire in high- risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conser Ecologica In own zo controls vation land I values at risk ne to apply separate Lake Ōhau vi • Gen year • Tou llage and lakeshore erally higher fire risk, - -round rists with little to no knov • In סי sepa wledge of fire risk wn zone to apply arate controls Due to the values at risk, public conservation lands are kept in a restricted fire season all year round.
+Special risk zone Contributes to increased risk of fire in high-risk conditions Affected by use of fire control measures Needs to be protected by using of fire control measures Public conservation land Ecological values at risk In own zone to apply separate controls Lake Ōhau village and lakeshore Generally higher fire risk Tourists with little to no knowledge of fire risk In own zone to apply separate controls

+Due to the values at risk, public conservation lands are kept in a restricted fire season all year round.
 When the surrounding zone goes to a prohibited fire season, the public conservation land is included in the prohibited status.
-Even when the surrounding zone goes to an open fire season, public conservation land will remain in a restricted fire season. stricted fire bited fire status.
-Even nservation land Known fire hazards There are no Case Manage long-term fire hazarc ment System. ls listed in this z one in the Fire H azard Removal Frequency of elevated fire danger On average, this zone experiences less than 6.4 days of very high to extreme fire danger. uunger The number of recreational a agricultural a of days in extreme an activities in the Waita ctivities such as fores d very high fire ki area of the co try and cropping dangers has limi bastal zone but d g. ted effect on oes impact on Fire history The known fire history for this zone for significant wildfires or fires caused by activities regulated by our fire control powers includes: Year Fire Cause 2017 Otematata Station Fire (150Ha) e Undeterm ined 2019 Ōmārama Hay Bale Fir e Exothermi combustic c reaction / Spont aneous 2020 Lake Ōhau Fire (5043) la) Powerline s Predominant fuel type This zone is n risk. nainly grassland, with mixed forest ar nd scrub in areas of high fire
+Even when the surrounding zone goes to an open fire season, public conservation land will remain in a restricted fire season.

+There are no long-term fire hazards listed in this zone in the Fire Hazard Removal Case Management System.

+On average, this zone experiences less than 6.4 days of very high to extreme fire danger.

+The number of days in extreme and very high fire dangers has limited effect on recreational activities in the Waitaki area of the coastal zone but does impact on agricultural activities such as forestry and cropping.

+The known fire history for this zone for significant wildfires or fires caused by activities regulated by our fire control powers includes:

+Year Fire Cause 2017 Otematata Station Fire (150Ha) Undetermined 2019 Ōmārama Hay Bale Fire Exothermic reaction / Spontaneous combustion 2020 Lake Ōhau Fire (5043Ha) Powerlines

+This zone is mainly grassland, with mixed forest and scrub in areas of high fire risk.

-Fire seasons Build-up Index (BUI) and the degree of grass curing (GC%) are the most relevant fire weather indices to monitor where there is a mixture of forestry and grasslands as the predominant (or most significant) fuel types.
+Build-up Index (BUI) and the degree of grass curing (GC%) are the most relevant fire weather indices to monitor where there is a mixture of forestry and grasslands as the predominant (or most significant) fuel types.

-Fire season triggers for Upper Waitaki mirror those for Central Otago, as the two zones were previously one, and are similar in terms of land cover, land use and climate.
-The zones were split to allow for fire seasons to be declared or revoked at different times if necessary, and to be more logical to those living in the zones.
+Fire season triggers for Upper Waitaki mirror those for Central Otago, as the two zones were previously one, and are very similar in terms of land cover, land use and climate.
+The zones were split to allow for fire seasons to be declared or revoked at different times if necessary.